Interlibrary Loan FAQs

 Who is eligible for interlibrary loan?

-As outlined in Herrick's borrowing policies, the following groups are eligible for interlibrary loan: all Alfred University students, faculty, and staff, including special summer students, retirees, visiting faculty/researchers/artists, and Alfred University Trustees.
+Alfred University students, faculty, and staff, including special summer students, retirees, visiting faculty/researchers/artists, and Alfred University Trustees are eligible.

 How do I contact interlibrary loan?

 Submit requests through ILLiad, our online interlibrary loan system.
 Use your Alfred University username and password to log in.
 The first time you log in, you must complete the registration form.